Relationships and Intimacy

 Physical Complications of Crohn’s and Colitis

 Many people are familiar with the nausea, diarrhea, abdominal cramping and vomiting that are often part of living with Crohn’s or colitis.
 Long-term partners will be familiar with them too.
 Another physical symptom of Crohn’s or colitis are fistulas, which are “tunnels” of infection that can develop in the intestine and burrow their way to the skin or a neighboring organ.
 If the fistula is in the vaginal or anal areas it could cause pain during sex due to tearing.
+Click here to learn more about potential complications of Crohn's and colitis.

 Depending on your physical symptoms, it might be something you and your partner – and your doctor – can manage together over the short and/or long term.
 Speak openly and honestly with your physician when you meet, and take the time to describe how the symptoms affect intimate acts in detail.
 Your doctor may have some suggestions.